-Summary: Property Partner offer a markedly different way to invest in property than many other P2P investment platforms as crowd-funded money actually purchases the properties and rents them out, thus exposing owners to the underlying asset price change.
-With a slowing in property prices anticipated this may not be such a good decision at the moment, but it does offer a diversified way to gain exposure to these assets.
+Summary of Property Partner Review: Property Partner offer a markedly different way to invest in property than many other P2P investment platforms.
+Crowd-funded money actually purchases the properties and rents them out, thus exposing owners to the underlying asset price change.
+With a slowing in property prices anticipated this may not be such a good decision at the moment.
+However it does offer a diversified way to gain exposure to these assets.
 This Property Partner review has updated to reflect the fact that the model changed significantly in July 2019.
 This added assets under management fees, plus a monthly fee.
 This double charge disproportionately affects smaller accounts.
 The feeling is while ‘Partner’ is in the name, the relationship is heavily skewed towards making them money.

 Here is how Property Partner compares to other property-backed investments.
 Interest rates are not directly comparable due to the difference in the product type: